-- Physical Education with Stretch-n-Grow weekly ... - ♦ Music weekly ... implementation is on hold - ◆ Spanish weekly ... implementation is on hold
+◆ Physical Education with Stretch-n-Grow - twice weekly ...

 TODDLER / TRANSITIONAL MONTESSORI CURRICULAR AREAS

 - Language

 - Mathematics

 - Practical Life

 - Sensorial

 - Cultural

 Language The Montessori Language curriculum provides opportunities for development and expansion of language skills including the student's use of sounds and letters to form words.
 These opportunities for expansion continue throughout the day within all activities.
 A student, in order to become familiar with sounds, will often experiment with identifying, matching, patterning and rhyming sounds, letters, and numbers.
 Once readiness for advancement is demonstrated, students are involved in prewriting and counting exercises that demonstrate language concepts from a concrete to abstract form.